Ventry

+History

 Six kilometres west of Ventry are the ruins of Dunbeg (An Dún Beag), an Iron Age promontory fort on the edge of a steep cliff.
-Near Dunbeg is Kilvickadownig, home to other archeological ruins, including examples of the beehive house and the grave of Caol or Cháil Mic Crimthainn, the last to die in the Battle of Ventry from the well-known Fenian Cycle myths.
+Near Dunbeg is Kilvickadownig, home to other archeological ruins, including examples of the beehive house and the grave of Caol or Cháil Mic Crimthainn, the last to die in the Battle of Ventry from the Fenian Cycle of Irish mythology.

-A site of interest in Ventry parish is Rahinnane Castle, which was the residence of the Knight of Kerry.
-The Knight of Kerry lived there until Cromwellian times.
+Also within Ventry parish is Rahinnane Castle, which was the residence of the Knight of Kerry.
+The Knight of Kerry lived there until Cromwellian conquest of Ireland.
 The castle was built on the site of an old ringfort.
 The ringfort was built up and a second added with walls of six metres (20 feet), giving the appearance that there may have been a moat, although there never was one.
-Rahinnane Castle still has its very tiny, narrow, stone stairs, from the first to second floors, which can be carefully climbed.
+Rahinnane Castle retains some of its original features, including a set of narrow stone stairs which connect the first and second floors.

+Transport

+The village is connected to Dingle via the R559 road which runs from Dingle through various villages on Slea Head.

+As at 2024 there are daily bus services to Dingle.